 As requested by an advisory focus group of state leaders and other experts in the field, AMCHP framed the guide around the major leadership concepts of vision, change and relationships as well as current management concepts including planning.
 We reviewed conceptualizations of leadership roles by key thinkers whose writings have been used in national public health leadership institutes.
 These experts include Stephen Covey, Peter Senge, Edgar Schein, John Kotter and David Campbell.
 While varying in conceptualization of major leadership roles, this literature makes a clear distinction between leadership and management.
 Stuart Capper's curriculum "The Mystical Reality of Leadership," part of the MCH Leadership Institute on Systems, includes some concise comparisons of the two roles noting, "management and leadership may be different – but they are not separate."
 The content for this guide is consistent with Capper's idea, framing the guide around leadership roles as well as providing practical information, tips and resources for senior managers of MCH block grant and related federal and state programs.

-In preparing this guide, we sought the advice of many people across the country.
+In preparing the original guide, we sought the advice of many people across the country.
 We would especially like to acknowledge with gratitude the following people for their assistance and support:

-- Stephanie McDaniel, Director, Center for Best Practices, AMCHP
+- Stephanie McDaniel, Former Director, Center for Best Practices, AMCHP

-- Lisa Cain, director of center for membership & communications, AMCHP
+- Lisa Cain, Former Director of Center for Membership & Communications, AMCHP

 - Members of the focus group listed in Appendix B

-Each of these people gave freely of their knowledge, skill, expertise and time.
-They believed that we would translate their perspectives into a document that meets its ultimate goal – passing along to the next generation of state leaders in family health, MCH and CSHCN programs the wisdom gained from the perspective of the program's rich history combined with the experience of past and present program leaders.
+Each of these people in the original and revised guide gave freely of their knowledge, skill, expertise and time to make sure this document meets its ultimate goal – passing along to the next generation of state leaders in family health, MCH and CYSHCN programs the wisdom gained from the perspective of the program's rich history combined with the experience of past and present program leaders.
 We trust that we have met that expectation.